pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA (Non-US).md

 > *If no label shows up within 3 days, please reach out to Anya Lien.*

-Once received the return label, use macro <u>Return Label</u> and forward all related information & return labels (attached to the email) to the client.
+Once received the return label (which will be sent to agents' inbox), use macro <u>Return Label</u> and forward all related information & return labels (attached to the email) to the client.

 Make sure to provide the correct RMA number (auto-generated when submitted).
 Submit as ‘Pending’.